-A player who receives a red card will be automatically suspended for the next game and the captain will be notified of the length of suspension after discipline by review (please refer to discipline by review above).
+A player who receives a red card will be automatically suspended for the next game and the captain will be notified of the length of suspension after the discipline committee meeting has occurred (please refer to discipline by review above).

-The team will receive a \$50 fine, which will be paid before kickoff of the next team game.
-No Cheques or coin will be accepted.
+The team will receive a \$50 fine, which must be paid before kickoff of the team's next game.
+No cheques or coins will be accepted.